jahangir842/portal/README.md

-# Python Application DevOps Practice
+# Portal: A Python Application

 This repository contains a simple Python Flask application with complete DevOps setup using Azure DevOps, Docker, and Kubernetes.